tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 Read __Zybook Chapter 11: Modules__ of the Zybook and complete all of the exercises and labs in Chapter 11.
 Submit a reflection about what you learned on the MLA app.

+Read __Zybook Chapter 22: Additional Labs on Loops__ of the Zybook and complete all of the exercises and labs in Chapter 22.
+Submit a reflection about what you learned on the MLA app.

 ---